 Hero’s Journey Approach to Storytelling

-Introduced by Joseph Campbell in 1949, the Hero’s Journey is a narrative structure involving a protagonist who goes on an adventure, wins a decisive victory after a crisis, and then returns transformed.
-In his book The Hero with a Thousand Faces Joseph Campbell describes the Hero’s Journey as follows:
+First introduced by Joseph Campbell in 1949, the Hero’s Journey is a narrative structure involving a protagonist who goes on an adventure, wins a decisive victory after a crisis, and then returns transformed.

 Structuring the Hero’s Journey

 The Hero’s Journey is typically split into 12 distinct phases, with each phase moving the story forward and connecting the audience not just with the Hero, but also with the overarching themes or key messages of your speech or presentation.
 Let’s discuss each phase in turn.